CurtTilmes/perl6-eredis/README.md

         say "$x = $r{$x}";
     }

-The scan commands also just take the parameters, not the 'MATCH' and 'COUNT' strings.
+The scan commands also just take the parameters themselves, not the 'MATCH' and 'COUNT' strings.

 ## Publish/Subscribe